ondrocks/zodiacpress/readme.txt

 == Changelog ==

+= 2.0.1 =
+* New - Remove obsolete fonts file types.
+This has the added benefit of reducing the overall size of the plugin.
+* Tweak - Better scrollTo distance when the report appears.
+* Tweak - The Submit button text is no longer uppercase by default.
+* Build - removed the deprecated form_title arg from the shortcode arguments.
+* Build - Removed the deprecated function zp_geonames_js_strings.

 = 2.0 =
 * New - Several possibly breaking changes, so please read the [release notes](https://isabelcastillo.com/zp-release-2) before updating.
 * New - The minimum required version of PHP is now 5.6.